Return to Eilean Donan

 A Few More Highland Lochs

-Cluanie, halfway between the Isle of Skye and Loch Ness.
-We
+lies halfway between the Isle of Skye and

-did not return to Loch Ness, however, but continued on a different
+Loch Ness.
+We did not return to the loch, however, but

-forms the headwaters of the River Garry, which flows through the
+forms the headwaters of the River Garry in the

 glen of the same name.
 In 1539, a

-far side of this loch, at the foot of the Mamore Mountains, is
+lies at the foot of the Mamore Mountains, and

 The Grey Mare's Tail